Liam-WB/Hackney-Coffee-Website-Liam-Blake-Portfolio-Project-1-/README.md

 ## Success Page

--Contains the ordinary structure and size of the contact page, but the form is replaced with a "processing/confirmation" message.
+- Contains the ordinary structure and size of the contact page, but the form is replaced with a "processing/confirmation" message.

 ## Future implmentations to explore